 -Document all communication with anyone who uses or works on the property

 -Create a filing system for receipts from marketing costs and utility and reimbursement bills

 The 14th thing to consider on our list of "how to be a landlord" is your plan of action to maintain your property.

 Not only does maintaining the property keep your tenants satisfied, but it means that you will be able to continue renting to future tenants without having to make big improvements or repairs.

 -Servicing HVAC units

 Know rules and regulations; a landlord can make appropriate repairs and improvements to the rental.
-However, there are some things that you probably shouldn’t attempt to fix; it can become costly.
+However, there are some things that you probably shouldn't attempt to fix; they can become costly.

 Collecting monthly rent sounds like a good idea, but also understand that some months there might be emergency repairs needed, which will eat up profit.

 Some think that the best decision they have ever made is to become a landlord.
 But it can require a tremendous amount of energy, depending on how hands-on you want to be.